 - Difficult standardization

-At H4H Naturals, we've found a middle ground: We use modern CO₂ extraction technology to ensure purity, while maintaining the philosophy of traditional manufacturing.
-Our propolis care products are produced in small batches, and each one is dermatologically tested.
+At H4H Naturals, we have found a middle ground: We use modern CO₂ extraction technology to ensure purity, but maintain the philosophy of traditional production.
+Our propolis care is produced in small batches, each individually dermatologically tested.

 The most critical step in the production of propolis cream is extraction.
-This is where it is determined whether the valuable flavonoids and phenolic acids are preserved or destroyed by aggressive processes.
+This is where it is decided whether the valuable flavonoids and phenolic acids are preserved or destroyed by aggressive processes.

 - Pressure: 200-300 bar (optimal solubility without residues)